KDZU-antisocial/kdzu-org/README-audio.md

 ## 🎵 Overview

-The KDZU site uses a custom AudioPlayer component (`AudioPlayer.astro`) that provides a flexible, responsive, and customizable way to embed audio files across all content types (pages, MDC posts, blog posts, events, etc.).
+The KDZU site uses a custom AudioPlayer component (`AudioPlayer.astro`) that provides a flexible, responsive, and customizable way to embed audio files across all content types (pages, MDC posts, events, etc.).
 Audio files are hosted in your R2 bucket and served via Cloudflare CDN.

 **Recent Updates (January 2025):**
 - ✅ Fixed browser autoplay muting issues for multiple audio players